0x3639/docs/docs/developer/rpc-api.md

-## Endpoints & Permissions
+## Endpoints

-In order to be able to perform calls to the respective `Endpoints`, the `config.json` needs to be configured with the following entries:
+In order to be able to perform calls to the respective `Endpoints`, the `config.json` needs to be configured

 * [embedded](#embedded-smart-contracts): allows clients to interact with the NoM embedded smart contracts
 * [ledger](#dual-ledger): allows clients to interact with the NoM dual-ledger
 * [stats](#stats): allows clients to examine stats and other information about the Node
 * [wallet](#wallet): allows clients to manage wallets through the Node

-The bash command `znn-cli enableRPC` can be used; it will automatically populate the `config.json` with the necessary information
+The bash command `znn-cli enableRPC` can be used with the [Dart CLI](/wallet/cli/); it will automatically populate the `config.json` with the necessary information.

 ## Embedded Smart Contracts